-To create an understanding of the relationship between the distinctiveness of pastoral theology and anthropology, and the influence this relationship has on a discussion model for pastoral ministry.
-The goal is to develop students' basic communication skills with a view to pastoral care and counselling, and for them to develop sensitivity to the issue of interculturalism in cross-cultural communication.
+The module explores the theological foundational theory of pastoral care and counselling.
+Various pastoral metaphors are studied to understand the theological nature of care, solace, and support.
+The module explores the relationship between pastoral theology and anthropology, and the influence of this relationship on a discussion model for pastoral ministry.
+The goal is to develop students' basic communication skills for pastoral care and counselling, and to develop sensitivity to the issue of interculturalism in cross-cultural communication.
+Through practical sessions students develop communication and counselling skills for pastoral care in different contexts.